tokenami/tokenami/README.md

 Use the `modes` key to define multiple themes if desired.

-You can choose any names for your modes, but tokens that are shared across themes should be placed in the `root` object:
+You can choose any names for your modes.
+Tokens that are shared across themes should be placed alongisde your modes in the `root` object:

 ```ts
 module.exports = createConfig({